gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 Now that we have a texture with glyphs in it we need to use it.
 To do that we'll build quad vertices on the fly for each glyph.
-Those vertices will use texture coordinates to select a particlar glyph
+Those vertices will use texture coordinates to select a particular glyph

 Given a string let's build the vertices